What is sex-linked retinoschisis?

 How is sex-linked retinoschisis diagnosed?

 Patients usually notice central vision loss or floaters in childhood.
 The retinal changes, which affect both eyes, are detected during a dilated retinal examination and with OCT scanning.
-The central macula has radiating spokes of split retina.
+The central macula has radiating spokes of the split retina.
 The peripheral retina can also have elevated sheets of retinal splitting.

 How is sex-linked retinoschisis treated?